uyen-h-tran/Cyclistic-bike-share-analysis-using-SQL-and-PowerBI/README.md

 The data has been made available by Motivate International Inc. under this license: https://ride.divvybikes.com/data-license-agreement.

 Each dataset is a CSV (comma-separated values) file containing details of every ride logged by Cyclistic customers.
-There are total 13 columns in each:
+There are a total of 13 columns in each:

 ride_id            : unique Ride ID